cerplot/luigi/doc/configuration.rst

         ...

-If none of retry-policy fields is defined per task, the field value will be **default** value which is defined in luigi config file.
+If none of retry-policy fields is defined per step, the field value will be **default** value which is defined in luigi config file.

 To make luigi sticks to the given retry-policy, be sure you run luigi worker with ``keep_alive`` config.
 Please check ``keep_alive`` config in :ref:`worker-config` section.

 Retry-Policy Fields
 -------------------

-The fields below are in retry-policy and they can be defined per task.
+The fields below are in retry-policy and they can be defined per step.

 * ``retry_count``
 * ``disable_hard_timeout``